xenoncodeZ/AI-Attend/README.md

     -   Log in as an admin (`admin@example.com` / `adminpass`) to view logs and use AI analysis tools.

 This project uses client-side storage (`localStorage`) for user data and attendance logs for simplicity.
 For a production environment, a proper backend database and secure authentication mechanism would be required.

+To Try this quickly you can go to https://ai-attend.vercel.app/ it is deployed by me there.